Quality Improvement in Hospitals

 For instance, emergency departments experienced difficulties managing the overflow of patients and separating them based on their symptoms.
 Quality improvement plans like better admission tools have now been proven to make such situations easier to manage.

 The importance of quality improvement in healthcare also goes beyond the services that patients receive to benefit healthcare providers.
-For instance, better communication and collaboration tools help reduce stress and burnout among healthcare workers.
+For instance, better communication and collaboration tools help reduce stress and burnout among healthcare workers, which in turn fosters more sustainable improvement efforts.

 Note that quality improvement is a continuous process.
 Therefore, its benefits are more visible when the process is well-monitored and focused at all levels.
 It is usually wise to concentrate on the immediate results so you can use them to improve the process.